mlosch/emu/README.md

 # nnadapter
-Generic python interface to unify access to neural networks trained in machine learning libraries such as Keras, PyTorch, Torch7 and Caffe.
+Generic, lightweight python interface to unify loading and evaluating neural networks trained in machine learning libraries such as Keras, PyTorch, Torch7 and Caffe.

 ## What is nnadapter?